rb2nem/nem-dev-guide/website/content/04-blockchain-requests.md

 ## Getting a transaction by its hash (/transaction/get)

-It is also possible got get a transaction by its hash.
-This is useful if you want to validate a Apostile hash.
+It is also possible to get a transaction by its hash.
+This is useful if you want to validate a Apostille hash.
 So let's do exactly that!

-Without looking at the details just yet, we will see how we can validate the NIS archive we download from [http://bob.nem.ninja/](http://bob.nem.ninja/).
+Without looking at the details just yet, we will see how we can validate the NIS archive we downloaded from [http://bob.nem.ninja/](http://bob.nem.ninja/).
 At the time of writing, `nis-ncc-0.6.84.tgz` is available, together with its signature file `nis-ncc-0.6.84.tgz.sig` which has the content
 ```
 Signatures are now published using apostille.